Spirent/Velocity-assets/Tasks/Community/ts_scriptExamples/documentation/readme.txt

     mode by running 'python -i parseTopologyExample.py', and by typing commands like topo.resources, the user can see the topology contents. this script requires 'lxml' as an additional package

+    pythonLogging.py - this demonstrates how Velocity displays execution messages for different logging levels in Python

     robotDemo.robot - this demonstrates the execution of a Robot Framework script. the commandSequence defined in defaultData is over-written with a custom command